 They can also be a key part of gamification, providing a fun way to measure ongoing understanding and keep up participation from the learners.

 Coaching in a virtual classroom usually involves close interaction between pairs using audio and visual technology.
 Participants can be paired together in breakout rooms to discuss and coach one another on the topics at hand.
 This allows them to gain new insights from one another and to explore ideas and processes in more detail.

 This allows you to foster better relationships between participants and provide different ways of learning, helping participants to make connections to the training topic and strengthen their learning transfer.

 In the virtual classroom, the virtual training delivery methods you choose will depend on many different factors; including the type of training you are delivering, time, the technology available, and your participants’ needs.

 The techniques above all have their pros and cons.
 It will be up to you to decide which one best fits the topic and training situation you are in.

 In the end, the true goal is to create the best learning experience for your participants and have fun along the way.
-So, always keep this in mind when choosing your training techniques for your virtual classroom.
+So, always keep this in mind when delivering training for your virtual classroom.